In Line with Context: Repository-Level Code Generation via Context Inlining: Methodology

-Given the signature of an unfinished function \(x\) within a repository $\mathcal{D}$, the goal of repo-level code generation is to produce the function body \(y\) by leveraging contextual information \(\mathcal{C}\) from $\mathcal{D}$.
-The main challenge of this task is to extract useful context \(\mathcal{C}\) as accurately as possible and let the model understand the information in context \(\mathcal{C}\), which entails reasoning over entire repositories, understanding complex dependencies across functions, classes, and modules.
+Given the signature of an unfinished function \(x\) within a repository $\mathcal{D}$, the goal of repo-level code generation is to produce the function body \(y\) by leveraging contextual information \(\mathcal{C}\) from \(\mathcal{D}\).
+The main challenge of this task lies in extracting useful context \(\mathcal{C}\) as accurately as possible and enabling the model to comprehend the information within \(\mathcal{C}\).
+This entails reasoning over entire repositories and understanding complex dependencies across functions, classes, and modules.

 To tackle this challenge, we propose \textit{\approach}, a novel framework for repository-level code generation.
 Unlike previous techniques that retrieve similar snippets in the context, the core idea of \approach is to situate the target function within its call-graph environment.
 As illustrated in Figure~\ref{fig:framework}, \approach follows a three-stage pipeline: